 - Jurors’ limited understanding.
 Due in part to the popularity of shows like CSI, the public believes that DNA testing is more accurate than it is.
 An Australian researcher found that sexual assault cases were two times more likely to go to trial if they involved DNA evidence and 33 times more likely to result in a guilty verdict.

 DNA testing as part of the whole picture

 Because DNA tests can fail, juries need to remember the context created by all the other evidence.
 They need to understand the DNA evidence isn’t the whole picture.
 It’s just one piece of the puzzle.

-At Kammen & Moudy, our attorneys know how to address DNA evidence in a clear and accurate manner.
+At Kammen & Moudy, LLC, our attorneys know how to address DNA evidence in a clear and accurate manner.
 We protect our clients through careful analysis and thorough preparation.
 Our clients can depend on us to make sure their rights are protected in criminal proceedings, including those where DNA evidence is a factor.